timothymcmackin/timothymcmack.in/_drafts/2023-06-13-finding-topics.md

 There are [guidelines](https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md) for contributing pages about a command, but these guidelines skip over some important details and assume that you can look at the repository and figure out:

 - To provide info for a command, where do I put the files?
 - The guidelines say that the info for the commands is in Markdown, but markdown isn't standardized.
 What markup can I use and how does the program treat that output?
+List some do's and don'ts and examples of what certain markup looks like in the output.

 There's an opportunity here for a simple getting started guide that shows how to add help for a command to `tldr` and submit it in a PR to the maintainer.